zbtolon/get-support/quicktickresp.md

 Use the escalation process to surface critical issues or if you feel your support case isn’t being addressed properly.
 When a case is escalated, the manager on duty reviews the information in the support case, engages the appropriate members of the {{site.data.keyword.Bluemix_notm}} support technical team, and provides you with appropriate updates.

-You can request further assistance by escalating your case to the {site.data.keyword.Bluemix_notm}} Support Manager on duty as a customer with any paid subscription.
+You can request further assistance by escalating your case to the {{site.data.keyword.Bluemix_notm}} Support Manager on duty as a customer with any paid subscription.

 To escalate a support case, you must have an open support case for the issue.
 Also, ensure that you provided a detailed description of the technical issue in the support case that you opened.